LouCairns/reading-notes/README.md

 ### 3. Growth Mindset Reminders

-1. Always believe that something *wonderful* it about to happen.
+1. Always believe that something *wonderful* is about to happen.
 2. Stop waiting to live.
 3. Be the BEST version of yourself.